ptpuyen1511/VietBioNER/README.md

 </div>

+### Supervised learning benchmark setting

 The corpus is randomly split into three sets: training, validation, and test sets.
 These sets are constructed with an approximate ratio of 7:3:7.
 Specifically, the training set consists of 706 sentences, the validation set consists of 300 sentences, and the test set has 700 sentences.

-The distribution of all entity categories is reported in Table 1.
+The distribution of all entity categories in supervised learning setting is reported in Table 1.

 |   Entity Category   | Train | Valid | Test |
 |:-------------------:|:-----:|:-----:|:----:|